ahmetozdemirrr/Virtual-Strike---Computer-Engineering-Project/README.md

 - Unreal Engine: The game engine powering Virtual Strike, providing stunning visuals and immersive gameplay.
 - VR Headset: Utilized to immerse players in the virtual world, allowing them to interact with the game environment.
-- Arduino (or similar microcontroller): Used to develop the handheld aiming device, enabling players to aim and shoot within the game.
+- Raspberry Pi 4 (or similar microcontroller): Used to develop the handheld aiming device, enabling players to aim and shoot within the game.
 - Node.js: Employed for server-side development to support backend functionality and multiplayer capabilities.
 - Button and Cursor Sensor: Integrated into the aiming device to track real-life movements and translate them into in-game actions.
 - Android Phone Projection: Enables players to experience the game on a computer with VR glasses by projecting the game onto an Android phone.